+Label

-Label The labels are the three values displayed on the dimension.
-Label 1 is the value displayed above the reference cursor, label 2 is the value displayed above the main cursor and label 3 is the value displayed as the difference. $\%x1\%$ , $\%x2\%$ and $\%xdiff\%$ are symbolic values that will be substituted with the absolute position of the reference cursor, the absolute position of the main cursor and the difference between them respectively.
+The labels are the three values displayed on the dimension.
+Label 1 is the value displayed above the reference cursor, label 2 is the value displayed above the main cursor and label 3 is the value displayed as the difference. %x1%, %x2% and %xdiff% are symbolic values that will be substituted with the absolute position of the reference cursor, the absolute position of the main cursor and the difference between them respectively.
 You can add additional text to these.
-For example, if you changed label 1 to 'Pulse Start = $\%x1\%$ ' the value displayed for the position of the reference cursor would be prefixed with 'Pulse Start = '.
+For example, if you changed label 1 to 'Pulse Start = %x1%' the value displayed for the position of the reference cursor would be prefixed with 'Pulse Start = '.

 You can use the pre-defined function drop-down box to choose some commonly used symbolic values and expressions.

 You can use expressions relating constants and symbolic values enclosed by '%'.
-Expressions must be enclosed in braces: '' and ''.
+Expressions must be enclosed in braces: 'and '.
 For example, the expression 1/%xdiff% will cause the difference value to be displayed as a reciprocal.
 This is useful if you wanted to display a frequency instead of a period.
 For a detailed description of this feature, see Graph Symbolic Values.

 You can use any arithmetic operator along with many of the functions described in the Script Reference Manual/Function Reference in these expressions.

+Style

-Style Show Absolute Clear check box to disable display of the absolute positions of the cursors.
-Show Difference Clear check box to disable display of relative positions.
+Show Absolute Clear check box to disable display of the

+absolute positions of the cursors.

+Show Difference Clear check box to disable display of

+relative positions.

 Automatic/Internal/External Style of dimension.
 Internal means that the arrows will always be displayed between the cursors.
 External means they will always be displayed outside the cursors.
 In automatic mode the style will change according to the spacing and position.

-Note, if you clear both absolute and difference, you will only be able to restore t display of the dimension by switching cursors off then on again.
+Note, if you clear both absolute and difference, you will only be able to restore the display of the dimension by switching cursors off then on again.

 Font Select font used for readout text.

-Properties Tab Properties Tab The properties tab lists all available properties of the CrosshairDimension object.
+Properties Tab Properties Tab The properties tab lists all available properties of the subject can be found in the Script Reference Manual/Applications/Grph

+CrosshairDimension object.
 This will probably only be of interest if you are writing custom scripts to manipulate cursor dimensions.
-More information on this subject can be found in the Script Reference Manual/Applications/Grph Objects .
+More information on this which can be found in the Societ Reference Manual (Applications) (Comb.

+Objects.